 Yes, I am of course an uncouth and cold-hearted shrew.
 But I’m also an uncouth and cold-hearted shrew with a damn good point… and a damn fat wallet.

 We’re supposed to just accept useless, unwanted, or impersonal gifts graciously and keep them around to remind us of how rude and ungrateful we’d be to throw them away.
-It’s considered poor form to take unwanted gifts to Goodwill, or—gasp!—give them to someone else who might appreciate them more.
+Many consider it poor form to take unwanted gifts to Goodwill, or—gasp!—give them to someone else who might appreciate them more.

 It’s a haphazardly awkward ritual, in which the occasion—a holiday, wedding, or birthday—demands the exchange of material goods despite the impracticality or thoughtlessness of this exchange.
 This exchange takes on a ritual importance wholly outside of the feeling that’s supposed to be driving it.